-To view the non-volatile counter for the user-file-log only, complete the following steps:
+To view the non-volatile counter for the user-file-log only, use the following command:

-Step 1 From the SCE 1000 # prompt, type show logger device user-file-log nvcounters and press Enter.
+From the SCE 1000 prompt, type show logger device user-file-log nv-counters and press Enter.

-The user-file-log non-volatile log counter information appears, followed by the SCE 1000 # prompt.
+The user-file-log non-volatile log counter information appears, followed by the SCE 1000# prompt.